 The Fitzroy rate books 1858-1949 were digitised in early 2011 and an electronic copy of these are available for viewing at the Fitzroy Library in the Local History Collection.
 The scanning of these records was made available through a grant by the Public Records Office of Victoria.

-City of Melbourne rate books 1861-1975 are also available for viewing at Carlton Library.
+City of Melbourne rate books 1861-1975 are also available for viewing at Fitzroy Library.